vertica/integrators-guide/content/data-protocols-formats/frontend-backend.md

 After having received AuthenticationOk, the frontend must wait for further messages from the server.
 In this phase a backend process is being started, and the frontend is just an interested bystander.
 It is still possible for the start-up attempt to fail (ErrorResponse), but in the normal case the backend will send some [ParameterStatus](#parameterstatus-s) messages, [BackendKeyData](#backendkeydata-k), and finally [ReadyForQuery](#readyforquery-z).

-During this phase the backend will attempt to apply any additional run-time parameter settings that were given in the Startup message.
+During this phase the backend will attempt to apply any additional run-time parameter settings that were given in the [StartupRequest](#startuprequest) message.
 If successful, these values become session defaults.
-An error causes ErrorResponse and exit.
+An error causes [ErrorResponse](#errorresponse-e) and exit.

 The possible messages from the backend in this phase are: